We often hear how listening to the voice of your customers is foundational to a sustainable business.

 We understand it can quickly become confusing to decide when to go with qualitative analysis and when to rely on quantitative analysis.

-So, here are a few examples of when you should use qualitative vs. quantitative analysis.
+So, here are a few examples of when you should use qualitative vs. quantitative feedback analysis.

 To Get General Feedback